Range Map

 Overview

-The Rockwell Turbo Commander 680T marks the transition of the legendary Aero Commander line into the turbine age.
+The Rockwell Turbo Commander 680T marks the transition of the Aero Commander line into the turbine age.
 Introduced in 1964 and certificated September 15, 1965 under FAA TCDS 2A4, the 680T took the stretched, pressurized 680FL/P airframe and replaced its supercharged geared Lycoming pistons with twin Garrett AiResearch TPE331 turboprops, each rated 575 shp.
 The result was a high-wing, low-cabin-floor cabin-class twin that established the formula every later Twin Commander variant would refine.

 The 680T entered production in 1965, followed in 1967 by the 680V (recertified at 9,400 lb MTOW with minor airframe refinements) and in 1968 by the 680W (improved TPE331-43BL engines, equipment changes).
 Total production across the three variants was on the order of 138 airframes before the larger 690-series fuselage superseded the line.
 Pressurization is a modest 4.2 psi differential, which keeps comfortable long-range cruise in the low to mid 20s rather than the high 20s and low 30s where later Twin Commanders live.